duckdb/duckdb_spatial/docs/functions.md

 -- which uses WGS84 but with [longitude, latitude] axis order.
-We can use the -- `always_xy` parameter to force the input geometry to be interpreted as having -- a [northing, easting] axis order instead, even though the source coordinate -- system definition says otherwise.
+We can use the -- `always_xy` parameter to force the input geometry to be interpreted as having -- a [northing, easting] axis order instead, even though the source coordinate -- reference system definition (WGS84) says otherwise.

 SELECT ST_AsText(
     ST_Transform(